 Media Artists work with leading artists making works for museums, public spaces, interactive cinema, mobile media, kinetic sculpture, performance, projection and the web.
 Students work collaboratively across fields of motion-picture making, fine arts and performing arts with the Center for the Arts.
 Media Artists bridge analog and digital forms, from optical-printing and hand-painted film to projected media, mobile media, interactive cinema, physical computing, live media and installation arts.
 FMA students work within Philadelphia’s vibrant art scene and local communities as well as through national and international networks.

-The Department of Film and Media Arts now offers a one-year, 30-credit master's program in MediaXarts: Cinema for New Technologies and Environments prepares students for professions in the creative design industries, interaction design for public organizations, and emergent cinematic art forms.
+Along with a MFA contrentation in media arts, the Department of Film and Media Arts now offers a one-year, 30-credit master's program in MediaXarts: Cinema for New Technologies and Environments, which prepares students for professions in the creative design industries, interaction design for public organizations, and emergent cinematic art forms.

 Screenwriting prepares students for careers in writing for film, television, and new media and includes training in dramatic writing for theater.
 Narrative Screenwriters work collaboratively with independent filmmakers to tell stories in new ways and participate in workshops with playwrights to bridge methods of creating character, subtext and conflict.
 Nonfiction Screenwriters work with leading documentarists and can pursue an secondary joint Certificat of Documentary and Ethnographic Practices exploring methods of visual research for story-telling.
 Graduate students can work with emerging media to make interactive cinema projects, serial narratives and works for mobile media.